juji-io/docs/docs/faq.md

 <a name="!improve-chatbot"></a>
 ### How will my Juji chatbot improve over time?
 Does it get smarter if more people use it?

 : Your chatbot can improve over time for two reasons.
-First, it will be get smarter if you inject more knowledge into your chatbot.
+First, it will get smarter if you inject more knowledge into your chatbot.
 Second, it will also improve because Juji constantly improves its dialog library based on all Juji chatbot usage and behavior.
-In other words, more Juji chatbots are in action, the better all the Juji chatbots will get.
+In other words, the more Juji chatbots are in action, the better all the Juji chatbots will get.
 Yes, Juji Chatbots have a network effect in play.
 Or with apologies to Alexandre Dumas.
 "All for one and one for all".
 But we don't do user-side training data, so that headache you don't have.

 <a name="!creation-time"></a>
 ### How long will it take to create an AI chatbot?